botify-labs/simpleflow/docs/src/features/swf_layer.md

 ### QuerySets

 Models can be retrieved and instantiated via querysets.
-To continue over the django comparison, they're behaving like django managers.
+To continue over the django comparison, they’re behaving like django managers.

 ```python
 # As querying for models needs a valid connection to amazon service,